New Comprehensive Plan!

-The City of Ann Arbor is developing a new Comprehensive Plan to forge a new affordable, sustainable, and equitable vision of the City’s future.
-Learn more at the Comprehensive Plan project site.
+The City of Ann Arbor has adopted its Comprehensive Plan - 2050 and Appendices to forge a new affordable, sustainable, and equitable vision of the City’s future.
+Both documents are screen reader friendly when downloaded.

-To stay up to date, subscribe to email updates here.
+Learn more about the Comprehensive Plan process on its project site.
+To stay up to date, subscribe to email updates.

 Current Adopted Plans